Follow-Up Tests

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 Six of the 103 species are identified as significant indicators.
-All such indicators are associated with a single group (as designed in the classical ISA).
+All such indicators are associated with a single group (no other options are possible with the classical ISA).
 In this case:

 • Popr and Agte are indicators of always grazed stands